alexei-led/resume/resume.md

 **Key Achievements:**

-- Mentored and developed a team of Senior Cloud Architects, driving career growth and significantly enhancing the team’s overall technical expertise.
+- Mentored and developed a distributed team of Senior Cloud Architects, driving career growth and significantly enhancing the team’s overall technical expertise.
 - Developed an internal ticket routing system that significantly improved proper ticket assignment and the quality of service.
+- Developed an AI workflow for AWS invoice processing, reducing manual work and improving accuracy.
 - Conducted research and designed innovative solutions that were successfully integrated into the DoiT Platform (cloud FinOps service), enhancing its capabilities and value to customers.
 - Redesigned and implemented new processes for the Cloud Architects teams, resulting in more consistent, high-quality service delivery in cloud support, consulting, and training.
 - Led the development of company open-source projects focused on cloud security, performance, and operations, contributing to the broader tech community.
 - Played a crucial role in securing and expanding client relationships by delivering expert architectural consulting and strategic cloud solutions.

-<div style="page-break-after: always;"></div>

 #### **Open Source Developer**